 The Company has classified its fixed-maturity and equity investments as available-for-sale.
 Available-for-sale investments are carried at fair value, with unrealized appreciation or depreciation reported as a separate component of accumulated other comprehensive income.
+A portion of the unrealized appreciation or depreciation related to a reinsurer is included in funds held instead of accumulated other comprehensive income as the investments are pledged and all related investment movements, income, expenses, etc inure back to the reinsurer not the Company.
 The Company's fair values of fixed-maturity investments are based on prices obtained from nationally recognized independent pricing services and represent quoted prices in active markets when available.
 Equity securities include investments in shares of publicly traded companies and offshore mutual funds.
 All investment transactions are recorded on a trade date basis.
 Realized gains and losses on sales of fixed-maturity investments are determined on the basis of amortized cost.
 Gains and losses on sale of investments are included in "net realized gains on sale of investments" when realized.
 The cost of securities sold is determined using the specific identification method.
 The Company's investment guidelines require the orderly sale of securities that do not meet investment guidelines due to a downgrade by rating agencies or other circumstances, unless otherwise authorized by management to hold.